TrueSparrowSystems/brand-monitoring/README.md

 const stats = await brandmonitoring.getStats(reportParams);
 ```

-**reportParams** is an object with following keys.
+**reportParams** Object with following keys.
 - **twitterUsername**: Twitter username for which you want to generate the stats.
 Example: @PLGWorks
 - **startTimestamp**: Start timestamp used to search tweets
 - **endTimestamp**: End timestamp used to search tweets
-- **awsThreshold**: (Optional) It is an object which contains AWS Comprehend sentiment score threshold values.
+- **awsThreshold**: (Optional) Object which contains AWS Comprehend sentiment score threshold values.
 Default positive value is 0.55 and negative value is 0.40
   - **positive**: Range is from 0 to 1.
 If sentiment is positive and the sentiment score is greater than this threshold, then we consider the tweet as positive (i.e. promoter).
   - **negative**: Range is from 0 to 1.
 If sentiment is negative and the sentiment score is greater than this threshold, then we consider the tweet as negative (i.e. detractor).